dell/csm-docs/content/docs/deployment/csminstallationwizard/_index.md

 3. Look over all the fields in the generated `values.yaml` and fill in/adjust any as needed.

 >NOTE: The CSM Installation Wizard generates `values.yaml` with the minimal inputs required to install the CSM.
-To configure additional parameters in values.yaml, please follow the steps outlined in [PowerStore](../../csidriver/installation/helm/powerstore/#install-the-driver), [PowerMax](../../csidriver/installation/helm/powermax/#install-the-driver), [PowerScale](../../csidriver/installation/helm/isilon/#install-the-driver), [PowerFlex](../../csidriver/installation/helm/powerflex/#install-the-driver), [Unity XT](../../csidriver/installation/helm/unity/#install-csi-driver), [Observability](../../observability/), [Replication](../../replication/), [Resiliency](../../resiliency/).
+To configure additional parameters in values.yaml, you can follow the steps outlined in [PowerStore](../../csidriver/installation/helm/powerstore/#install-the-driver), [PowerMax](../../csidriver/installation/helm/powermax/#install-the-driver), [PowerScale](../../csidriver/installation/helm/isilon/#install-the-driver), [PowerFlex](../../csidriver/installation/helm/powerflex/#install-the-driver), [Unity XT](../../csidriver/installation/helm/unity/#install-csi-driver), [Observability](../../observability/), [Replication](../../replication/), [Resiliency](../../resiliency/).

 4. If Observability is checked in the wizard, only the sidecar is enabled.
-Please refer to [Observability](../../observability/deployment/#post-installation-dependencies) to scrape metrics to Prometheus and load the Grafana dashboards.
+Refer to [Observability](../../observability/deployment/#post-installation-dependencies) to export metrics to Prometheus and load the Grafana dashboards.

 5. If Authorization is checked in the wizard, only the sidecar is enabled.
-Please refer to [Authorization](../../authorization/deployment/helm/) to install and configure the CSM Authorization Proxy Server.
+Refer to [Authorization](../../authorization/deployment/helm/) to install and configure the CSM Authorization Proxy Server.

-6. If your Kubernetes distribution doesn't have Volume Snapshot feature enabled, please refer to [this section](../../snapshots) to install the Volume Snapshot CRDs and the default snapshot controller.
+6. If your Kubernetes distribution doesn't have Volume Snapshot feature enabled, Refer to [this section](../../snapshots) to install the Volume Snapshot CRDs and the default snapshot controller.

 7. Install the Helm chart.